xarts19/VariadicLogger/README.md

     vl::LogManager log_manager;

 It will be destroyed cleanly at the end of main.
 Beware, however, that in this case you can't use logging in constructors or destructors of static objects, because they run either before or after `main()`.
-`vl::set_logger()` function stores the logger in `vl::LogManager`'s interal map.
+`vl::set_logger()` function stores the logger in `vl::LogManager`'s internal map.
 If a logger with the same name is already stored there, it is overwritten. `vl::get_logger()` retrieves the logger by name.
-Changes to retrieved instances of loggers do not propagate to other instances, retreived in another place.
+Changes to retrieved instances of loggers do not propagate to other instances, retrieved in another place.
 This functions are thread-safe.
 `vl::LogManager` also provides a thread for writing log messages that `vl::Logger` uses.
 Thread is created in `vl::LogManager`'s constructor and joined in it's destructor.
-Destructor block until all messages have been writted.
+Destructor blocks until all messages have been written.

 Creating and using a logger: